 The new working group is called the Device Interoperability Working Group, also known as R7 WG17.

-Seattle, May 21, 2014 - Today at the Consumer Electronics Association (CEA)® Technology & Standards Forum in Seattle, CEA's Home Networks Committee formed a new working group to develop an industry technical standard to improve interoperability between home automation devices.
+The Consumer Electronics Association (CEA)® Technology & Standards Forum in Seattle, CEA's Home Networks Committee has formed a new working group to develop an industry technical standard to improve interoperability between home automation devices.
 The new standard will also reduce the time and effort required to develop software applications that provide consumers with access to their home automation devices and systems.

 The new working group is called the Device Interoperability Working Group, also known as R7 WG17.
 Anyone with an interest in this work is encouraged to join the working group and its parent committee, the Home Networks Committee.
 CEA is particularly interested in adding new committee members (called "users") who acquire home automation products from those who create them.